 If in doubt, go with IMAP.
-It’s the more modern protocol, it allows you to be flexible, your email is automatically backed up on the server, available server space usually isn’t an issue these days, and you can still store important emails locally.
+It’s the more modern protocol, it allows you to be flexible, and your email is automatically backed up on the server.
+Furthermore, server space usually isn’t an issue these days, and you can still store important emails locally.

 What protocol do you use?
 Does one protocol suit your workflow better than the other?
 Has the popularity of web-based email services like Gmail removed the relevance of POP and IMAP from the mainstream?
 Let us know your thoughts below!